BBs-Code/NumberRangeSummarizer/README.md

 The string input given to the `collect` function must simply be a comma delimited sequence of Integers and allows for spacing between the Integers and the commas.
 If an invalid Integer is encountered during parsing, a `NumberFormatException` is thrown, in line with the exception from `Integer.parseInt`.

+`collect` returns an empty list if the input is null or the empty string.

 The `summarizeCollection` function will first remove the duplicates and sort the collection given before creating the summary.

+`summarizeCollection` returns an empty string if the input is null or the empty string.

 ## Dependencies
 This package was written with Java 16 and Maven 3.9.4, and utilizes JUnit 5.11.